hannahmetzler/TwitterSuicideR/README.md

 # TwitterSuicideR
 Project classifying tweets about suicide into different classes relevant for media effects research for suicide prevention

 Our datasets do not include the text of tweets, in order to protect sensitive user data.
 Either rehydrate the IDs to get tweet, or contact me at metzler@csh.ac.at to get the datasets including tweet text.
+Please explain your use case to help us make a decision.

 All code for training the machine learning models is available at: https://github.com/HubertBaginski/TwitterSuicideML.